59th Army (Soviet Union): History

 The 59th Army was formed on 15 November 1941 in the Siberian Military District in accordance with a Stavka order of 2 November.
 It included the 366th, 372nd, 374th, 376th, 378th and 382nd Rifle Divisions and the 78th and 87th Cavalry Divisions, as well as other smaller units.
 The army became part of Reserve of the Supreme High Command (Stavka Reserve) upon completion of formation and was transported westward by rail to the Arkhangelsk Military District.
 In early December, it helped construct the Cherepovets Fortified Area and improved the defensive line on the eastern shore of Lake Beloye and the Sheksna River.
 The line ran from the mouth of the Sheksna to the village of Myaksa.

 On 18 December the army became part of the Volkhov Front, taking up defensive positions on the right bank of the Volkhov River in the area of Vodosye and Yefremove.
 Between January and April 1942, the army fought in the Lyuban offensive operation, during which it and the 4th and 52nd Armies, joined later by the 2nd Shock Army, attacked as part of the main attack of the front.
 The army was unable to fulfill its objectives.
 In January units of the army captured the settlements of Peresvet, Ostrov, and Kiprovo.
 In February, the army captured a bridgehead on the left bank of the Volkhov.
 During March and April the 59th Army disrupted German plans to complete the encirclement of the 2nd Shock Army and to prepare a new attack on Leningrad.

+On 24 April the army was transferred to the Leningrad Front, and on 9 June returned to the Volkhov Front (second formation).
+With the Volkhov Front, the army defended the Myasnoy Bor bridgehead on the Volkhov river for eighteen months, and also on the line along the right bank of the Volkhov up to Novogorod and the northeast coast of Lake Ilmen.